buildpacks/rfcs/text/0000-offline-buildpackages.md

   - set the created time in image config to a constant value.
   - set the modification time of all non-asset files to a constant value.

+## Metabuildpackage Creation

+When creating a metabuildpack, we want to retain all of the asset information from the child buildpacks.

+As such `assets` array in `io.buildpacks.buildpack.layers` `io.buildpacks.buildpack.metadata` of the resulting metabuildpack will be a sum of all of the `asset` arrays in its children.

+In a similar vein, the `io.buildpacks.asset.images` will contain entries from all of the metabuildpacks children.

+If there are conflicts when merging these entries, the platform may decide to continue or fail.

 ## Using Asset Caches

 Asset caches can be added to a build by three mechanisms
 1) specify an asset cache(s) using the `--asset` flag(s).
-2) buildpackages on a builder may have asset cache references in the `io.buildpacks.buildpack.layers` label that are not included in the builder.
+2) buildpackages on a builder may have asset cache references in the `io.buildpacks.assets.images` label that are not included in the builder.
 The platform may pull to make them available for a build.
-3) Assets package layers can be added to a builder image during its creation.
+3) Assets cache layers can be added to a builder image during its creation.
 These assets will then be available to all builds that use this builder.

 When asset caches are added to a build/builder we need to verify the following: